Maintaining Standards of Care | Preparing for the New CQC Framework and Managing Staff Shortages

-Hosted by WorkNest’s Principal Employment Law Adviser and Solicitor, Toyah Marshall, Principal Health & Safety Consultant, Charles Spencer, and Former CQC Inspector from CQC Compliance, Victoria Carey, the session will help you to:
+Hosted by WorkNest’s Principal Employment Law Adviser and Solicitor, Toyah Marshall, Principal Health & Safety Consultant, Charles Spencer, and Former CQC Inspector from CQC Compliance, Victoria Carey, this 45-minute session will help you to:

 - Get clear on how the new CQC framework impacts your setting;

 - Adapt your current processes to meet the new requirements for inspections (including quality statements, evidence gathering and remote monitoring);

 - Tackle challenges surrounding underperformance within an already stretched team;

 - Reduce the likelihood of health and safety incidents occurring as a result of staff shortages by helping you to unpick what’s a legal requirement versus what’s a control measure so that you can ensure you’re following a risk-based approach.

 Our hosts will be taking your questions at the end of the session; if you have a query regarding the new framework or a specific scenario you would like expert guidance on, please provide a brief overview via the registration form so that we can give it some thought in advance.

 Please bear in mind we only have a limited time available but will endeavour to address as many submissions as we can.
 Any queries that our hosts don’t have time to answer live will be covered in an FAQ document following the session.

 Last year, the Care Quality Commission (CQC) announced a new strategy which would bring all health and social care providers under one single framework to provide more consistency across services.
 This new regime is currently being piloted with a small number of providers and a subsequent rollout across the board is expected in Spring 2023.

 As such, providers will be expected to implement certain changes in the context of the CQC’s four new areas of focus: